Characterizing QUBO Reformulations of the Max-k-Cut Problem for Quantum Computing: Final Remarks

 \section{Final Remarks}

 Building on recent literature focused on deriving QUBO reformulations of combinatorial optimization problems that are tailored to leverage the capabilities of quantum computing devices, this article presents a characterization of tight penalty coefficients for QUBO reformulations of the max $k$-cut problem.
+To illustrate our results, we perform a small sample of numerical experiments in which the QUBO reformulations are used to solve the max $k$-cut problem using the QAOA algorithm.
+However, as mentioned earlier, our results are relevant to address the solution of the max $k$-cut problem using adiabatic quantum computing and Ising machines which have shown promising numerical results in solving QUBO reformulations of combinatorial optimization problems of appreciable scale~\citep[see, e.g.,][]{brown2024copositive,quintero2021_characterization}.
+Also, our results allow for the use of the quantum Hamiltonian descent (QHD) algorithm~\citep{leng2023quantum}, as the binary constraints in the QUBO reformulations can be relaxed following the approach in~\citep[see, e.g.,][]{rosenberg1972breves}.

-It is worth noting, however, that our results are also relevant when considering the use of classical optimization solvers in the solution of the max $k$-cut problem, by following an approach analogous to the one used in~\cite{abello2001finding} and \cite{pardalos2006continuous} for other combinatorial problems.
-In these articles, after obtaining a QUBO reformulation of the combinatorial problem, the binary constraints can be relaxed~\citep[see, e.g.,][]{rosenberg1972breves}.
-Thus, the solution of the resulting continuous reformulation of the problem can be done with general nonlinear programming solvers.
-Furthermore, the proposed QUBO reformulations of the max $k$-cut problem can be solved using {\em Ising machines}~\citep{mohseni2022ising}, which could be described as classical computer particularly designed to find the ground state of the {\em Ising model}~\citep{cipra2000ising}, or equivalently the optimal solution of a QUBO problem.
-In~\cite{brown2024copositive}, numerical results are presented comparing the performance of optimization solvers in classical computers versus Ising machines.
+Furthermore, our results are also relevant when considering the solution of the max $k$-cut problem with classical optimization solvers by following an approach analogous to the one used in~\cite{abello2001finding} and \cite{pardalos2006continuous} for other combinatorial problems.

+We finish by mentioning that in this work, we considered a standard binary encoding of the max $k$-cut problem.
+However, there are more efficient binary encodings (in terms of the number of binary variables required) of the max $k$-cut, as recently studied in~\cite{fuchs2025encodings}.
+It will be interesting to investigate (when relevant) the tightest penalty coefficients in these settings.
+In some cases --- as for the knapsack problem~\citep[][Cor.
+2]{quintero2021KP} --- tight penalty coefficients that are valid in one binary encoding are valid for a different binary encoding.